Skip to Main Content

 Persons with Disabilities Protection Act

-North Carolina prohibits employers with 15 or more full-time employees within the state (but not domestic or farm workers at the employer's home or farm) from failing to hire, failing to promote, discharging, or otherwise discriminating against qualified persons with a disability due to his or her disability.
-An employer also cannot require an applicant to identify whether he or she is disabled prior to a conditional offer of employment.
+North Carolina prohibits employers with 15 or more full-time employees within the state (but not domestic or farm workers at the employer's home or farm) from failing to hire or consider for employment, failing to promote, discharging, or otherwise discriminating against qualified persons with a disability due to their disability.
+An employer also cannot require an applicant to identify whether he or she is disabled prior to a conditional offer of employment, although employers may invite applicants to volunteer this information in order to act affirmatively on their behalf.
 N.C.
-Gen. Stat. § 143-422.2.
+Gen. Stat. § 168A.

 Employers are not required to make accommodations that would impose undue hardship.
 Undue hardship is determined through various facts, such as the nature and cost of the accommodations, financial resources of the facility, number of employees and type of operations, and effect on expenses, financial resources, and operations.
 N.C.
 Gen. Stat. § 168A-3 et seq.